David Von Erich: Early career (1977–1981)

 Adkisson made his professional wrestling debut in June 1977, adopting the name "David Von Erich".
 He was considered a breakout star of his family, as his fiery temper produced memorable interviews.
 His first major match came just a few weeks later on August 15, 1977, when he wrestled NWA World Heavyweight Champion Harley Race to a 30-minute draw in a two out of three falls match.
 Von Erich made his first appearance with the St. Louis Wrestling Club in Missouri in early-1979 and was an instant hit with the fans and the promoters.
 Due to his popularity at the time, on May 27, 1979, David again wrestled NWA World Heavyweight Champion Race in Missouri in a non-title match and defeated him with the Iron Claw.

-In November 1979, Von Erich made his first and only appearance in the World Wrestling Federation (WWF), competing on a card against Davey O'Hannon at Madison Square Garden in New York City.
+In November 1979, Von Erich made his first and only appearance in the World Wrestling Federation (WWF), competing on a card against Davey O'Hannon at Madison Square Garden in Midtown Manhattan, New York.
 In the early years of his career, Von Erich had several reigns as NWA Texas Heavyweight Champion and NWA Texas Tag Team Champion, as well as holding the All Asia Tag Team Championship, NWA American Tag Team Championship, and Texas version of the NWA World Tag Team Championship.

+All Japan Pro Wrestling (1979, 1981)

+In May and June 1979, Von Erich made his debut in Japan for All Japan Pro Wrestling (AJPW), taking part in that year's "Super Power Series".
+Teaming with Kevin Von Erich, he competed primarily in the tag team division.
+On June 5, 1979, the Von Erichs unsuccessfully challenged Great Kojika and Motoshi Okuma for the All Asia Tag Team Championship in a two out of three falls match.

+Von Erich returned to AJPW in May and June 1981, again as part of its "Super Power Series".
+In his first match, he wrestled Kintarō Ōki to a double count out.
+On May 23, 1981, he and Kevin Von Erich defeated Kojika and Okuma for the All Asia Tag Team Championship in Tokyo's Korakuen Hall.
+They held the titles until the final night of their tour on June 11, 1981, when they lost to Akio Sato and Takashi Ishikawa in Korakuen Hall.